yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

    <div class="callout-yellow">

-From version 1.9+, ``PICKIT_TYPE_POINT_CLOUD`` is no longer 35 with the Pick-it Teach detection engine, but representing the ID Teach model the object was detected from.
+From version 1.9+, ``PICKIT_TYPE_POINT_CLOUD`` is no longer 35 with the Pickit Teach detection engine, but representing the ID Teach model the object was detected from.

 .. raw:: html